tektoncd/cli/docs/cmd/tkn_task_start.md

   -L, --last                     re-run the task using last taskrun values
-      --output string            format of taskrun dry-run (yaml or json) -o, --outputresource strings   pass the output resource name and ref as name=ref -p, --param stringArray        pass the param as key=value or key=value1,value2 --prefix-name string       specify a prefix for the taskrun name (must be lowercase alphanumeric characters) -s, --serviceaccount string    pass the serviceaccount name --showlog                  show logs right after starting the task
+      --output string            format of taskrun dry-run (yaml or json) -o, --outputresource strings   pass the output resource name and ref as name=ref -p, --param stringArray        pass the param as key=value for string type, or key=value1,value2,... for array type --prefix-name string       specify a prefix for the taskrun name (must be lowercase alphanumeric characters) -s, --serviceaccount string    pass the serviceaccount name --showlog                  show logs right after starting the task